Dhruv-Raichand/devlink-backend/homework.md

 - Reading the query params in the routes
 - Reading the dynamic routes

 - Multiple Route Handlers - Play with the code
 - next()
 - next function and errors along with res.send()
 - app.use("/route", rH, [rH2, rH3], rH4, rh5);
 - Wat is a Middleware
 - How express JS basically handles requests behind the scenes
+- Difference app.use and app.all
+- Write a dummy auth middleware for admin
+- Write a dummy auth middleware for all user routes, except /user/login
+- Error Handling using app.use("/", (err, req, res,next)=>{});